RGVID-EU/Butterboard/README.md

 * Edge rails: **no**

 You will get 10 panels with two 50x100mm boards each (20 boards in total).
-Total price with shipping should be less than 18$.
+Total price with shipping will be different depending on your location, but it should be around 18$ or less.

 ## Other projects